W2002: Nutrient Bioavailability--Phytonutrients and Beyond

 Impact of Research/Endpoints: We expect the multidisciplinary , translational research supported by the W1002 investigators to have significant impact on health, which will be identifiable as measurable endpoints.
 In a general sense, we expect select aspects of this research to result in the identification of new nutrition based prevention strategies for cancer, obesity, osteoporosis and other significant chronic diseases.
 More specifically, we expect this work help establish more effective biomarkers for nutrient status and new dietary requirements in the population.
 For example, W1002 researchers have been conducting research in folate and/or vitamin D metabolism and requirements which are expected to re-define requirements (DRIs) for these nutrients in the context of chronic disease risk reduction in the future.
 Further, collaborations in the area of cancer are expected to result in the development and testing of new chemoprevention agents and dietary recommendations that will impact oncology patient care in the future.
 If this work is not completed, this would markedly hamper our understanding of the metabolism and mechanistic role of each nutrient in maintaining optimal health.
 Without the research proposed by this multistate, optimal requirements for the nation cannot be adequatly assessed and could impact the prevalence of many chronic diseases, such as cancer, obesity and osteoporosis.
 Other endpoints for the W1002 group include more tangible items such as collaborative research grants, publications as well as outreach endpoints such as support of local extension staff and faculty in developing important patient/public-oriented educational materials integrating our research findings.

 Because of the interactions and collaborations of W-1002 scientists, agriculture and health related entities have been provided with considerable information for use in the prevention of nutrition-related chronic diseases, consistent with regional and federal priorities.
 This group has published over 290 articles in the last 5 years.
-Data related to previous priorities addressed in W-1002 research has served, in part, as the basis for:
+Data related to previous priorities addressed in W-1002 research has served, in part, as the basis for: * the fortification of cereal grains with folate to decrease the risk of neural tube defects; * the inclusion of health statements about calcium and osteoporosis, and hyperhomocystinemia and heart disease on food labels; and * the increased DRIs for calcium for young adults.

 This research is innovative and novel in that it utilizes a translational approach to understand the role of nutrients, especially those consumed as a whole food on optimal health.
 The collaboration among basic, clinical, epidemiological and extension faculty from diverse academic institutions across the U.S. affords the opportunity to advance scientific understanding of the role of, and requirements for, nutrients and bioactive food components in maintaining optimal health.
 Further our robust scientific interactions, which are possible through this collaborative agreement, afford an opportunity to translate research findings to public health practice in a time and cost-efficient manner.

+CRIS Search: A CRIS search with key words bioavailability & nutrients and phytochemical or phytonutrient revealed 30 active projects.
+The committee is familiar with all projects.
+There are no similar regional projects.
 A recent review of active multi-state projects suggests only one project has the potential for overlap with our efforts, W2122,beneficial and adverse effects of natural, bioactive dietary chemicals on human health and food safety.
 However, there are several important distinctions between the projects.
 First, this project focuses on cancer, obesity, osteoporosis, neural tube defects and cognitive function while W2122 addresses issue related to cancer, foodborne toxins, immunity and antimicrobials.
 Food safety is the central theme of their research and is not included in our focus in any definitive way.
 In fact, the one area of potential overlap (cancer) is approached very differently in the two applications.
 Our proposed project contuation uses a collaborative translational model to identify and implement effective dietary strategies involving select BAFC to reduce risk while the W2112 investigative team employs basic science techniques alone to more clearly characterize the role of select bioactive food compounds (BAFC) in promoting cancer risk or modulating risk associated with exposure to food-based toxins such as aflatoxin or heterocyclic amines.
 Another potential overlap is in the area of neural tube defects (NTD); however, here we are addressing the role of B vitamins in prevention and the W2112 group is identifying potential neurotoxins in crop feeds that contribute to risk.
 Further, a search of related research within the USDA CRIS database suggests there are individual investigators completing related research, including work on BAFC in cruciferae (UCBerkeley), chlorophyll (UHawaii), bitter melon (UHawaii), soy (UIllinois), bioidentification methods for BAFC (UCDavis), and several projects related to quantification of BAFC in select crops/foods (Beltsville).
 The vast majority are basic science related with few indicating the translational approach to BAFC research proposed here.

 Without question, the information derived from the proposed research is innovative and unique, and the proposed dissemination of information to both the scientific community and lay public will provide part of the framework on which future nutrient recommendations can be based.
 Table 1 outlines a list of proposed nutrients and phytochemicals for initial analysis, their biomarkers & endpoints/clinical outcomes.